I-prefixes disappear from interface names

 In some cases, removing the prefix was not possible because the name was

-IResponse will remain prefixed, as a reminder of a former time.
+IResponse will remain prefixed, as a reminder of a bygone era.
 And

-but I'm not sure if their existence is useful at all.
-Aliases will continue to
+for which I am not sure if their existence is useful at all.
+The aliases will,